-/s/ Eric P. Berlin Eric P. Berlin Partner Dentons US LLP Silver Spike Investment Corp.
+Silver Spike Investment Corp.
 660 Madison Avenue New York, NY

-We hereby consent to the use in the Prospectus constituting a part of this Registration Statement on Form N-2 (Pre-Effective Amendment No. 5) of our report dated July 9, 2021, relating to the financial statements of Silver Spike Investment Corp., which is contained in Part A of that Prospectus.
+We hereby consent to the use in the Prospectus constituting a part of this Registration Statement on Form N-2 of our report dated July 9, 2021, relating to the financial statements of Silver Spike Investment Corp., which is contained in Part A of this Registration Statement.